nimrods8/binutils-gdb/README.md

 Skips the next opcode

 **tui goto**:
 Changes the source windows to another address.
-You can use a register, a function name or a specific address
+You can use a register, a function name (or part of it) or a specific address

 **Better mouse interaction**